siobhanlgorman/favoureats/README.md

 ### Structure
 The website consists of six pages: Home, About, Recipes, My Recipes, Register and Sign In/Sign Out pages.
 Home, About and Recipes can be viewed by all users.
 My Recipes is limited to logged in users.

 ### Existing Features
 #### All Pages
-?????????
-Screenshots here same as for user story testing?????

   * Navbar: with logo linking back to the home page, links to Home, About, Recipes, My Recipes, Register and Sign In/Out pages.
 The Home, About and Recipes page links are visible to and can be accessed by any user.
 If the user is not logged in the Register and Sign in links are visible in the navbar.
-If the user is signed in the Register and Sign In links are replaced by a Sign Out link.
+If the user is signed in the Register and Sign In links are replaced by a Sign Out link and the My Recipes page link is visible.

+  This allows users to inuitively navigate their way around the site.

   ![###](documentation/screenshots/???png)
-  * Footer: links to Facebook, Instagram and Twitter
+  * Footer: with clearly visible links to direct the user to the Facebook, Instagram and Twitter pages
-  * Social media icons

 #### Home Page
   * Hero Image with overlay text highlighting the purpose of the site

-  * Call to action register button on hero image to encourage users to register.
-Button becomes invisible if user is signed in
+  * Call to action register button on hero image is visible to users who are not logged in to encourage registration to access the features highlighted on this page.
+The button becomes invisible if the user is signed in.

+  * Text with links directing users to the features available to logged in users

   * Snapshot images of three most recent recipe posts with title, date added and author.
 This page will update automatically as new recipes are added which keeps the site fresh and interesting to users.

   * Call to action button to 'View recipes' at bottom of page to direct users easily onto view the full recipe list page

 #### About Page
   * Image with background information about the website

   * Call to action button to direct users to the recipes page

 #### Recipes Page
   * Images and titles of all the recipes are visible on the page.

-Paginated????????
+  * A search bar to enable users to easily locate a particular recipe by a keywork in the title or ingredients list.
+Clickable icons to search and to clear search back to full list

   * The recipe titles link to the full recipe detail page which can only be accessed by logged in users.
 Users who are not logged in are redirected to the sign-in page

-  * Back to top button which remains on screen once user has started scrolling.
+  * A Back to top button which remains on screen once user has started scrolling.
 When there are more recipes on the site this will improve the UX by making it easy for the user to return to the top and search for a recipe or navigate to a different page.

-  * call to action button to 'add a recipe' which will direct logged in users to my recipes page and non-logged in users to the sign in page
+  * A call to action button to 'add a recipe' which will direct logged in users to my recipes page and non-logged in users to the sign in page

 #### My Recipes Page
 This page is only viewable by a logged in user

+  * A search bar to enable users to easily locate a particular recipe by a keywork in the title or ingredients list.
+Clickable icons to search and to clear search back to full list

   * A call to action button is clearly visible to the user to 'Add a Recipe'.
 When a user clicks on this button the recipe form opens where the user can enter all the fields of the recipe.

-  * List of recipes created by this logged in user organised in a table in reverse order of creation and by title.
-  Three link options are available for the user to view, edit and delete their own recipes
+  * List of recipes created by this logged in user organised in a table in reverse order of creation and by title with three link options available for the user to view, edit and delete their own recipes:
-  * View link: user can click to view the full recipe detail page
+     - View: user can click to view the full recipe detail page
-  * Edit: user can click to edit the recipe details
+     - Edit: user can click to edit the recipe details
-  * Delete: the user can delete a recipe
+     - Delete: the user can delete a recipe

-  * Back to top button for if list gets long
+  * Back to top button for if list gets long?????? scroll

+#### Recipe Detail Page

+Accessed only by logged in users
+* the star icon can be clicked to favourite/unfavourite an item

+* the number of favourite stars given to the recipe is beside the star

+* form to submit a recipe review

 #### Sign-In Form
-* Username passwrod
-remember me
-sign in / go back (redirect to home page)
+* User signs in by entering username and password
+* Choice of two action buttons: Sign In or Home which redirects to the home page

 #### Register
+* Users can register for an account by entering a username, an optional email and a password
+* Choice of two action buttons: Sign Up or Home which redirects to the home page

 #### Sign-Out

+* Sign Out button which redirects to home page after signing out

 #### Recipe Form page

-### Admin Features
+* A form with fields to complete to add a recipe to the public recipes page and to the user's list in the My Recipes page for CRUD functionality
+* Users can add text, paste text into fields.
+Images can be uploaded and a placeholder image is available if no image is supplied.
+* A Go Back button at the top to redirect users to the My Recipes page
+* A Submit Recipe button at the bottom to submit the completed form

 ### Future Features
 * User sign-in with Google/Facebooks